 Early intervention always works best!
 However, it is never too late.
 We have seen thousands of preschoolers, children, and teens.
 At any age, improved outcomes can happen with the right Treatment Plan.
 At Possibilities, we offer our Child and Adolescent ASD Assessment to toddlers as young as 18 months and children and teens up to 17 years.

 Will the assessment help us develop the right Treatment Plan?

 Yes, but recommendations cannot be general, and they cannot be vague.
 Recommendations must be targeted, specific, and supported by science.
 And they must be personalized for you.
 For preschoolers, we might recommend ABA, Speech-Language Pathology, or Occupational Therapy to address challenges communicating or regulating emotions and behaviours.
 For older students, we might recommend social-skills groups or therapy addressing emotions like anxiety.
-At Possibilities, our team will work with you to coordinate therapies and treatments all in one clinic.

 What is the cost of the assessment?